top of page

 About me

-I am an Adjunct Professor in the Department of Statistics at the Federal University of Pernambuco (UFPE), located in the city of Recife, PE, Brazil.
-Also, I am a Council member and former President of the Brazilian Society of Computational and Applied Mathematics (SBMAC).
-My current research activity can be divided into three broad lines.
-The main part is focused in using interacting particle systems, percolation models and special stochastic processes on graphs to describe the spread of an information and other similar phenomena on a population.
+I am an adjunct professor in the Department of Statistics at the Federal University of Pernambuco (UFPE), located in the city of Recife, PE, Brazil.
+Additionally, I serve on the council and previously held the position of president of the Brazilian Society of Computational and Applied Mathematics (SBMAC).
+My current research activities can be broadly classified into three categories.
+The primary focus of my research is on the use of interacting particle systems, percolation models, and special stochastic processes on graphs to describe the spread of information and other phenomena on a population.

 Untitled_edited.jpg